davidhend/Hexapod/README.md

 Updated HardwareSerial - Arduino-0021 - Updated HardwareSerial library for Arduino 0021

-You will want to download and use Arduino Enviroment 0021 to compile and upload the code in this repository.
+Arduino Enviroment 0021 to compile and upload the code in this repository; you will want the same.